MustaphaBotte/MustaphaBotte/README.md

 ### 🧑‍💻 About Me

-I'm a passionate high school student diving deep into the world of software development.
+I'm a passionate university student diving deep into the world of software development.
 My focus is on building robust back-end systems and creating full-featured backends.

 - 🌍 **Based in:** Morocco